 St Paul’s Cathedral.
 London Iconic cathedral with churchyard and garden.
 Located in the highest point of the City of London.

 Windsor Castle.
 Historic royal castle and Queen’s residence, offering tours and exhibitions.

 Snowdonia.
-Massive national park in Wales, with beautiful mountainous scenery, scattered villages and hiking trails.
+Massive national park in Wales, with beautiful mountainous scenery, scattered villages, and hiking trails.

 Trafalgar Square.
-Famous London landmark, this public square is featuring Nelson’s Column, fountains and lion statues.
+Famous London landmark, this public square is featuring Nelson’s Column, fountains, and lion statues.

 Palace of Westminster.
 Iconic Neo-Gothic masterpiece palace, hosting UK parliament.
-Guided tours offered on Saturdays and in summer.
+Guided tours are offered on Saturdays and in summer.

 Cotswolds.
 Large scenic countryside area in England covering about 800 square miles.
-Area of picturesque hills and meadows with villages, old residences and castles.
+Area of picturesque hills and meadows with villages, old residences, and castles.

 Scottish Highlands.
 A mountainous region in northwest Scotland.
 Famous Loch Ness Lake is at the centre, overlooked by the ruins of medieval Urquhart Castle.

 Westminster Abbey.
 London’s famous protestant abbey with daily services and hosting every English and British coronation since the 11th century.